 - SPHPI also reserves the right to cancel a reservation if it conflicts in any way with the policies or regulations of the university regarding meetings on the campus or if it violates any federal, state, or local law.
 As stated in the General Rules Concerning University Organization and Procedure, the right is reserved to change a reservation to other rooms with the understanding that, if possible, comparable facilities will be provided when the change is necessary.

-- SIGNS: All signs, whether directional or informational, must be posted in locations approved by SPHPI.
+- Signage: All directional or informational signs must be posted in locations approved by SPHPI.